Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

 **USB-Camera**

 The |systemType| OS supports USB-Camera.
-You can find the device in settings, as shown in the figure below.
+You can find the device in settings, as shown on the figure below.

 .. figure:: /Media/ARM/A8/Software/Android/USB_Camera_Settings.jpeg
    :align: center